 Currently, the Medicare tax rate for employee wages is 1.45 percent.
 Like other types of payroll taxes, employers are required to match this 1.45 percent Medicare tax.
 However, there is no wage limit for Medicare taxes.

 If a single employee earns more than $200,000, there will be an additional 0.9 percent Medicare tax.
-This same percentage should be applied to married employees filing jointly that make over $250,000 and married employees filing separately that earn more than $125,000.
+This same percentage should be applied to married employees filing jointly who make over $250,000 and married employees filing separately who earn more than $125,000.
 Additional Medicare taxes are paid solely by the employee.

 With self-employment taxes, there is no shared responsibility between employers and employees.
 A self-employed business owner is required to pay the complete amount of both Medicare and Social Security taxes.

 Another name for self-employment taxes is the Self-Employment Contributions Act (SECA) tax.
 The 2018 tax rate for self-employment is 15.3 percent, with 12.4 percent being paid to Social Security and 2.9 percent going to Medicare.
 The 2.9 percent owed to Medicare taxes takes affect when you earn more than $128,400.
 An additional 0.9 percent Medicare tax will be levied if your gross wages rise above a certain amount based on your filing status.

 Employers are allowed to provide benefits to their employees that are funded by pre-tax payroll deductions, including:

 - Retirement plan contributions.
 This can include a 401(k) plan.

 - 403(b) plan contributions for nonprofit or government employees.